Welcome to WeSST!

 How does it work?

-- The talks will be streamed on our YouTube channel.
+- The talks will be hosted on Zoom and recordings are available on our YouTube channel.

 - It is important to register!
 Registered attendees will receive email updates on the seminars and a link to the video streaming prior to each seminar.

 - Interaction with the speaker from the participants during the live sessions will be possible via questions submitted via the Zoom chat during the seminar and selected by a moderator.